-This ensures that you will be brushing 45 degrees into the gum line where all those nasty little critters camp out and keep the fires of inflammation burning.
+This ensures that you will be brushing 45 degrees into the gum line where all the bacteria are hiding.
 If you need help with this tooth brushing method go to Amazon and purchase the MD Brush.
 It’s designed for the Bass method and breaks the cycle of poor tooth brushing.
 However, be prepared; if you’ve spent your entire life brushing on autopilot without any consideration to what you were physically doing, changing to the Bass method will be like driving on the left side of the road in Scotland for the very 1st time.
 Be patient, your teeth are worth it.
 Usually, 2-3 days with the MD Brush is average to break the cycle and retrain the arm.

 Yes, I know it sucks, and nobody does it but we’re preventing gingivitis, right?
 Personally, and professionally, I’m OK if you floss 3 times a week, BUT there is a right way and a wrong way to do it.
 Simply popping the floss in between the teeth won’t cut the mustard or should I say goop.
 You must scrape the teeth, which means pulling or pushing against the teeth when the floss goes up and down in between.
 Oh, and those little wishbone thingies with the floss in-between; not a fan.If you’re going to take the time to floss, do it the right, and use the stuff that wraps around your digits.
 I like the GLIDE brand.